-To get to the turnoff for hiking Flannigan Butte, go south from Chadron 7 1/2 miles on Highway 385.
-There will be an old road on the right, going west, with few markings.
-But, the road almost immediately splits, with the left branch going to the nearby farm, and the right branch labeled 739, and going up a hill in a westerly direction.
+To get to the highway turnoff for hiking to Flannigan Butte, go south from Chadron 7.5 miles on Highway 385.
+There will be an old west-bound road on the right with few markings.
+But, the road almost immediately splits, with the left branch going to the nearby farm.
+The right branch is labeled 739 and goes up a hill in a westerly direction.
 US Forest Service maps show the road going through their section marked 24A.
-Finding the turnoff road should not be too difficult, since there are no other roads in the immediate area that exit to the west.

 If you choose to use all public lands for your route to the summit of Flannigan Butte, there should be no red tape.
 If you are interested in a more direct route to Flannigan Butte and want to try to get permission from the property owner who owns the continuation of the roadway begun by forest road 739 and where public access ends at the fence line, you should contact the forest service office for the latest contact information.
-You can reach them at: (308) 432-0300.
-The property owner has been favorable to allowing hikers use the property, provided they close the gates.
-Please keep in mind though, that access could be lost in the future, if the priveledge is not respected.
+You can reach them at (308) 432-0300.
+In times past, the property owner has been favorable to allowing some hikers to hike the property, provided they close the gates.
+Please keep in mind though, that access could be lost in the future if the privilege is not respected.

 Ticks are abundant in this region from early March through August.
-A good insect repellent is recommended.
-Rattlesnakes are in the area, but not seen often.
-Mountain lions are also in the region, but very rarely seen.
+Rattlesnakes are occasionally seen in the area.
+Mountain lions are also in the region, but rarely seen.
 Should you choose to attempt to climb a rock face, please bear in mind the soft and unstable nature of the rock base of the butte.
 Summer lightning and hail, as well as winter blizzards and ice warrant keeping up-to-date with weather forecasts and conditions.
 You can check those out at this link: Flannigan Butte – Chadron Area Weather Forecast & Conditions Hunting seasons can create risks to hikers also.
 For more information on area hunting in Nebraska, click on this link: Nebraska Hunting Seasons Information